External Research Data Requests

 - Compliance with federal and state privacy laws – The Florida Department of Education requires all requests to comply with the Family Educational Rights and Privacy Act’s (FERPA’s) research exception (34 CFR Part 99.31[i]), which requires that the disclosure of information be limited to organizations conducting studies for, or on behalf of, educational agencies.
 In addition, the research must meet one of the following three allowable purposes: 1) to improve instruction; 2) to develop, validate or administer predictive tests; or 3) to administer student aid programs.
 Requests must meet one of these criteria to be approved.

-- Relevance – Requests will be evaluated to determine how well they support the needs outlined in the FDOE Research Agenda, which are goals in the agency’s strategic plan.
-These include 1) highest student achievement, as indicated by evidence of student learning gains at all levels; 2) seamless articulation and maximum access, as measured by evidence of progression, readiness, and access by targeted groups of students identified by the Commissioner of Education; 3) skilled workforce and economic development, as measured by evidence of employment and earnings; and 4) quality efficient services, as measured by evidence of return on investment.
+- Relevance – Requests will be evaluated to determine how well they support the informational needs of FDOE.
+This includes, but is not limited to, the following: 1) highest student achievement, as indicated by evidence of student learning gains at all levels; 2) seamless articulation and maximum access, as measured by evidence of progression, readiness, and access by targeted groups of students identified by the Commissioner of Education; 3) skilled workforce and economic development, as measured by evidence of employment and earnings; and 4) quality efficient services, as measured by evidence of return on investment.

 - Capacity – Requests will be considered within the context of the work effort required to fulfill them and the resources available to the department.